239yash/upi-switch-demo/README.md

 ![traceid.png](src/main/resources/traceid.png)

 ## Assumptions
-- issuer ref generation hardcoded as the issuer for a mock service.
+- issuer ref generation hardcoded as the issuer was a mock service.
 - introduction of an extra field/column in the transactions table named as `reversal_rrn` for storing the reversal rrn of the transactions in case of reversal.